haelannaleah/sync50/README.md

 ## Design

-### sync50daemon
-Accepts 4 input arguments (currently accepts 5, but should be paired down to 4 when sync50 is installed in bin).
-These arguments are: the directory to ignore, and three directories to watch for changes.
-This daemon runs in the background until killed, and triggers when files are created in the parent directories of `<USER>`.
-On trigger, it calls `sync50 --delete_local_excludes`, which calls `stop`, `deleteExcludes`, `excludes`, and start.
-This is how sync50 is able to dynamically avoid downloading extraneous files even after initial install.

-### sync50

 #### check
 Checks the exit status of the most recently called function, and if it is non-zero, stops sync50 and exits.